 FOR THE BUTTER CHICKEN

-- Heat a large pan to medium high heat and add the olive oil.
+- Heat a large pan to medium high heat and add 1 tablespoon oil or butter.
 Add the chicken and cook for 5 minutes, stirring, until the chicken is browned.
 Remove the chicken and set it aside.

-- Melt the butter in the same pan.
+- Add the remaining oil or butter the same pan.
 Add the onion and peppers and cook them 5 minutes to soften.

 - Add the garlic and ginger and cook 1 minute, until they become fragrant.